Filed under: Breads / Muffins

 • ¼ tsp baking soda

-• 1 cup of fresh berries, roughly diced strawberries, blueberries, raspberries or blackberries
+• 1 cup of fresh blueberries, roughly diced strawberries, raspberries or blackberries work too

 • Organic granulated sugar or turbinado sugar for topping or streusel from below